 MASSAGE FOR CHARITY

-Our Integrated Meditative Massage with 10% of the proceeds donated to the Greater Philadelphia Chapter of the ALS Association, from sessions held through March 2022.
+Our Integrated Meditative Massage with 10% of the proceeds donated to the New Jersey chapter of the American Foundation for Suicide Prevention from sessions held through March 2023.

 60-minute session // $100